 This method of "covering your tracks" is essentially destruction of evidence, but it may not constitute legal "spoliation" (which can result in court-ordered sanctions) if the employee has no basis yet to believe that litigation is imminent.
-Therefore, it is a good idea to include in a company's IT or computer-use policy a prohibition against "re-formatting" or wiping a computer at any time during employment to minimize the risk that this might occur.
+Therefore, it is a good idea to include in your IT or computer-use policy a prohibition against "re-formatting" or wiping a computer at any time during employment to minimize the risk that this might occur.

-And even if it does, an employer can insist on inspecting the employee's flash drives and cloud-based accounts, especially if the employee is engaging in other activities that are suspicious.
+And even if it does, you can insist on inspecting the employee's flash drives and cloud-based accounts, especially if the employee is engaging in other activities that are suspicious.
 Sneaky contacts with key customers, odd network activity, and a computer "wipe" can be enough in many jurisdictions to warrant an examination of the departed employees accounts.
 This is especially true if the employee is also violating a valid restrictive covenant or is aggressively courting their old customers at a new employer.

-Ultimately, the use of cloud accounts to stash misappropriated materials will not work if the employer can still conduct a forensic examination of a work-issued computer.
-But even where the employer works out an amicable resolution with a former employee to avoid misappropriation or restrictive covenant litigation, it is critical that the employer include any cloud storage accounts in the remediation process.

-It is great to have documents "zapped" from an employee's personal email account or to see a flash drive or personal computer searched to remove any misappropriated material, but employers sometimes forget to demand access to cloud accounts as part of this remediation process.
-Copyright © 2022 CCH Incorporated.
-All Rights Reserved.
-Reprinted from The Computer & Internet Lawyer, March 2022, Volume 39, Number 3, pages 3-4, with permission from Wolters Kluwer, New York, NY, 1-800-638-8437, www.WoltersKluwerLR.com
+Ultimately, the use of cloud accounts to stash misappropriated materials will not work if you can still conduct a forensic examination of a work-issued computer.
+But even where you work out an amicable resolution with a former employee to avoid misappropriation or restrictive covenant litigation, it is critical that you include any cloud storage accounts in the remediation process.
+It's great to have documents "zapped" from an employee's personal email account or to see a flash drive or personal computer searched to remove any misappropriated material, but employers sometimes forget to demand access to cloud accounts as part of this remediation process.